|Teeka, Marty and Cara are our first three PLC students|

 PLCs aim to transform permaculture principles and ethics into truly living the change – living alternative economies, practicing social-permaculture, fermenting and composting incalculable things to extend life and honour death, caring for kin, community and more-than-humans, developing post-materialist/capitalist lifeways, growing and harvesting home and community food and energy resources, making biomic returns (humanure, potash, micturated biochar, weed and poultry teas etc), and guerilla-managing public lands using regenerative land practices.
 Song-, philosophy- and poem-making also feature big throughout the day's labours, coupling the pragmatic with the soulful, the earthly with the abstract.
 Our PLCs are 100% non-monetary and 100% non-accredited.

 Apply.
 Our next round of applications to do a Permaculture Living Course are open.
 Head here for more info about what's involved.
 Please email us if you'd like an application form.
+Applications close Friday November 23.
 The three autumn 2019 PLC dates are:

 Feb 25 - March 10